G-gerbes, principal 2-group bundles and characteristic classes: Generalized morphisms and principal Lie 2-group bundles

 \subsection{Generalized morphisms of Lie 2-groupoids}

-Generalized morphisms of Lie 2-groupoids are a straightforward generalization of generalized morphisms of Lie (1-)groupoids~\cites{Skandalis, Moerdijkbook}.
+Generalized morph\-isms of Lie 2-groupoids are a straightforward generalization of generalized morphisms of Lie (1-)groupoids~\cites{Skandalis, Moerdijkbook}.
 They also have been considered in~\cite{Zhu}.
-Let $\deux$ denote the category of Lie 2-groupoids and morphisms of Lie 2-groupoids.
-A \emph{generalized morphism} $F$ is a zigzag

-where all leftward arrows are Morita morphisms.
-We use a squig arrow $F:\bgm \gmto{} \bdelta$ to denote a generalized morphism.
-The composition \comment{Check the terminology for groupoids !!!} of two generalized morphisms is defined by the concatenation of two zigzags.
-In fact we are interested in equivalence classes of generalized morphisms:
+Let $\deux$ denote the category of Lie 2-groupoids and morphisms of Lie 2-groupoids. \begin{definition} A \emph{generalized morphism} $F$ is a zigzag where all leftward arrows are hypercovers.
+We use a squig arrow $F:\boldGamma\gmto{}\boldDelta$ to denote a generalized morphism.
+The composition of two generalized morphisms is defined by the concatenation of two zigzags. \end{definition} In fact we are interested in equivalence classes of generalized morphisms:

-In the sequel, we will consider two morphisms of 2-groupoids $f:\bgm\to \bdelta$ and $g:\bgm\to \bdelta$ to be \emph{equivalent} if there exists two smooth applications $\varphi:\gm_0\to \Delta_1$ and $\psi: \gm_1\to \Delta_2$ such that, for any $x\in\gm_2$ and any pair of composable arrows $i,j\in \gm_1$, the following relations are satisfied:
+In the sequel, we will consider two morphisms of 2-groupoids $f:\boldGamma\to \boldDelta$ and $g:\boldGamma\to \boldDelta$ to be \emph{equivalent} if there exists two smooth applications $\varphi:\gm_0\to \Delta_1$ and $\psi: \gm_1\to \Delta_2$ such that, for any $x\in\gm_2$ and any pair of composable arrows $i,j\in \gm_1$, the following relations are satisfied:

 In other words, $f$ and $g$ are ``conjugate'' by a (invertible) map $\psi$ compatible with the horizontal multiplication.

 It is easy to check that the conditions~\eqref{eq:nt1} and~\eqref{eq:nt2} are equivalent to the data of a natural 2-transformation from $f$ to $g$~\cites{Benabou, Leinster}.
 Recall that a natural 2-transformation is given by the following data: an arrow $\varphi(m)\in\Delta_1$ for each object $m\in\Gamma_0$, and a 2-arrow $\psi(\gamma)\in\Delta_2$ for each arrow $\gamma\in\Gamma_1$ as in the diagram